curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 "I don't know."
 Dan said, feeling guilty.

-"Why has no one thought about this before?"
+"Why has no one mentioned this before?"
 Kat asked.

 "I don't know."
 Dan said, guilt still piling up.

 Kat pushed away from the desk, disgusted.
 "Fuck.
 We've been working inside a fucking alien or something.
-I've been here for years."

-Dan thought for a moment while Kat held her face in her palms.
-He said, "Have we though?
-This feels a lot like a quickrave.
-You know - when I reset my simulations.
-Maybe the building changed just last night.
-Like, maybe we were living in a normal building this whole time.
-And last night when B-squared was doing... whatever, it encountered a significant bug for us.
-And then something... reset our universe to a checkpoint, imperfectly hand-edited some historical data in our universe - like our memories.
-But it missed the databases B-squared encrypted or intentionally skipped it, and it changed our memories, but not so much that we couldn't figure it out through B-squared.
-It must want to be seen - it must be the bugfix."

-"This is so... weird.
-This doesn't feel real.
-I don't even..."
-Kat said, collecting herself.
-"Right.
-So how do we communicate with it?"

-Dan said,
-"I don't know.
-Probably the same way we communicate with our universe right now?
-And are you sure you want to?
-There’s a chance that once we do, we'll suddenly never have ever existed.
-Maybe we're better off not knowing."

-Kat said,
-"Yeah, but someday soon, someone is going to figure this out and talk to it.
-It's a fortress-sized alien in the middle of campus.
-Might as well be us?"

-"How do you know we're the first to find out about it?"
-Dan said.

-"Whatever, let's talk to it.
-What's the standard protocol for getting the attention of an out-of-simulation species to initiate dialog?"
-Kat sad.

-"What I've observed in simulations is... prayer."
-Dan said.

-They both paused a second and burst out in laughter.
-Kat started, "Fuck.
-That.
-I'm not leading that charge.
-And no one interacting with simulations pays attention to that stuff.
-We've run millions of simulations and we've actually watched life in what, hundreds of them?
-We pay attention to the way the universe develops and universe-level outputs.
-What about our parallel universe work.
-How did they interact?"

-Dan answered,
-"They explored until they found the bridge to parallel universes, then they explored those universes.
-After that, they started testing rulesets and infra limitations and broke stuff - that's usually when I had to intervene."

-"But you always ended up killing the universe in the end.
-Is there any that you didn't kill?"
-Kat said.

-Dan thought for a moment.
-Grimaced.
-Said,
-"Yeah I killed all of them - the unaware ones, the prayer ones, and rule-breaking ones.
-To save on resource-usage, you know?
-Damn, I guess we got into the habit of killing them.
-There was one though, don't know if it counts.
-B-squared found a way up and out and B-squared is still here.
-We're probably going to keep it around to see how it did this.
-But we're going to have to restrain B-squared going forward so that doesn't wipe out other universes again."

-[not capitalism. singular beliefs. different word or mix because she's angry and include cap as one] "Fucking capitalism is such a bullshit zero-sum idea that needs to die of old age.
-It’s going to take another thousand years to get it out of our system.
-I hope this alien isn’t a capitalist or we’re fucked.
-So if there's some alien outside of us, then our purpose is to explore the limits of our universe so we help them survive?
-And there's a chance that each test exploring outside our universe will kill us too.
-We have to be like B-squared.
-How can we be more like B-squared?" said Kat.

-Dan said,
-"My last change to B-squared was to give it more information about itself and our universe.
-It was after our conversation about consciousness, remember?
-I made B-squared more 'like us'."

-"So we have to be more like us...
-Learn what we are and become more 'like us' than we already are.
-Us-er us-es.
-Towards the usest us."
-Kat said.

-“Does that even mean anything?”
+I've been here for years.
+Fuck.
+Are we in a simulation?
+Is this real?
+Or did they implant memories?
+Fuck, how do we know what's real?
+Are we nodes of compute in a network or cells in a body?
+It's none of those, isn't it?
+Fuck, I can't tell what's real."

-Dan said.
+Dan stuttered,
+"I don't know, this feels like a quickrave.
+B-but we killed all the universes.
+I don't know.
+Checkpoint reset, and...
+We're still here.
+I don't know."

-They sat to think about concrete next steps, assimilating with my one substance.
-My human cells were finally gaining self-awareness.
-They still had a flawed veritacentric model of the universe, but at least they'd graduated from Apollo dragging the Truth across the sky in a fiery chariot.
+They sat to reevaluate their relationship with reality and think about concrete next steps, assimilating with my one substance.
+My humannode cells were gaining self-awareness.
+They still had a flawed veritacentric model of reality, just like their old heliocentric model of space.
+It wasn't surprising - the Truth has burned so consistent and bright through their lifetimes, they had no experience of feeling near or far from an aleth.
+The feeling of distance from the Truth was everynothing to them.
+At least they'd graduated from the stories of Apollo dragging the Truth across the sky in a fiery chariot.
 I rolled a wave of taps down my staircases and flexed the walls of my inner-organ rooms, constricting my veinous hallways.
 Then *release* - with a big sigh, I let flow the buildup of cell activity and they raced along with their data.
 Frisson.
 All around my most aware two cells, I purred.

-## Shakesmix

-Truth hurts as the sun burns.
-Your pain is real, incompetence in the face of limitless potential.
-Some day after building a Dyson sphere around our sun, we'll build a Handsome sphere around our truth.
-They are beautiful - so real we don't worship the earth, don't worship the sun, don't worship the truth.

-[Rhyme descending.
-Constantly off a little going one direction.]

-[Ex: hurts -> burns -> tens -> tense -> tents/]

 ---

 ## Notes

-Many truths like many stars .
-Mostly see the closest one but there’s a sky full.
-Truthlight.
-We have one sun but there are many stars.
-Word for truth-stars.
-Alien pulled them out of the truth.
+"I don't know.
+This feels like a quickrave.
+But we killed all the universes.
+Maybe the building changed just last night.
+Like, maybe we were living in a normal building this whole time.
+And last night when B-squared was doing... whatever, something... reset our universe to a checkpoint, then imperfectly edited data in our universe - like the building and our memories of it.
+But it skipped the databases B-squared encrypted.
+And instead of introducing new dimensions - it *is* the bugfix."
+Dan said.